-The CCMR will provide 20% of matching funds to up to 5 internships not to exceed $1,000 per internship to companies developing products or technologies related to materials.
+The CCMR will provide 20% of matching funds for two internships not to exceed $1,000 per internship to companies developing products or technologies related to materials.
 Manufacturing and R&D NYS small to mid-sized businesses from the following industry sectors are eligible: materials, chemistry, energy, pharmaceuticals, food, and textile.

 Students from the following departments and colleges are eligible: College of Engineering, and Departments of Fiber Science and Apparel Design, Chemistry and Chemical Biology, Physics, applied Physics, and Food Science.

 If you think that you might qualify for this funding, contact Internship Director Debra Moesch at 607-254-2802 (firstname.lastname@example.org)